Blue eared pheasant: Description

-The blue eared pheasant has dark blue-gray plumage with velvet black crown, red facial feathers appearing as bare skin, yellow iris, long white ear coverts behind the eyes, and crimson legs.
-Its tail of 24 elongated bluish-gray feathers is curved, loose, and dark-tipped.
-Both sexes are similar with the male being slightly larger.
-They grow up to 96 cm long.
+The blue eared pheasant is around 96 cm long (including the 49–56 cm tail); males weigh 1700–2110 g, and females 1450–1880 g.
+It has dark blue-grey plumage with velvet black crown, red facial wattles of bare skin surrounding the eyes, yellow iris, long white ear coverts below and behind the eyes, a pale pink bill, and crimson legs.
+Its tail of 24 elongated bluish-grey feathers is curved, loose, and dark-tipped, with the outer five pairs of tail feathers having a white base.
+Both sexes have similar plumage, though the male is slightly larger, and has short spurs on the legs.